Signs of Dying from Cancer

 During the Final Weeks:

-• A Lost of Interest in Most Things/Inability to Concentrate: The patient may start to lose interest in things such as the news, entertainment, sports, etc., and may also be unable to concentrate or hold a conversation.
+- A Lost of Interest in Most Things/Inability to Concentrate: The patient may start to lose interest in things such as the news, entertainment, sports, etc., and may also be unable to concentrate or hold a conversation.
 Activities that used to interest the patient may now be of no interest.
 While this can be distressing to the family caregiver, it is not out of the ordinary in the final weeks of cancer.

-• Exhaustion, Weakness, and Desire to Sleep: The cancer patient may become much weaker and more easily exhausted during these last weeks.
+- Exhaustion, Weakness, and Desire to Sleep: The cancer patient may become much weaker and more easily exhausted during these last weeks.
 They may want to sleep often because of this, as well as spend most of their day in bed.

-• Loss of Appetite: They may lose much of their appetite or have difficulty eating and drinking.
+- Loss of Appetite: They may lose much of their appetite or have difficulty eating and drinking.

 During the Final Days:

-• “Rattling Sounds”: You’ve likely heard of the phrase “Death Rattle.”
+- “Rattling Sounds”: You’ve likely heard of the phrase “Death Rattle.”
 This is something that occurs at the end of life and is caused by fluids in the person’s throat.
 This can affect his or her breathing.
 Breathing patterns may slow as well.

-• Incontinence: An inability to control one’s bladder and bowels at the end of life is another common symptom and sign that the end is near.
+- Incontinence: An inability to control one’s bladder and bowels at the end of life is another common symptom and sign that the end is near.

-• Confusion: The patient may be confused and delirious, including confusion regarding loved ones and close friends.
+- Confusion: The patient may be confused and delirious, including confusion regarding loved ones and close friends.
 If the patient is unable to recognize you, please understand that this is a symptom of the disease and nothing more.

-• Restlessness: Cancer patients frequently suffer from restlessness, but this is not necessarily a reaction to pain.
+- Restlessness: Cancer patients frequently suffer from restlessness, but this is not necessarily a reaction to pain.
 However, it is best to speak with the healthcare professionals regarding this restlessness to determine if pain is the cause.

 Tips for managing cancer end-of-life signs.

-Even if not medically-trained, a family caregiver can provide comfort and care to their loved one as they begin to exhibit the signs of dying from cancer.
+Even if not medically-trained, a family caregiver can provide comfort and care to their loved one as they begin to exhibit signs of the stages of death from cancer.
 For example, family caregivers can help cancer patients who are confused or delirious by answering their questions, listening to their concerns, and just by being present.
 If the patient shows no interest in doing anything, just sit with him or her.
 If the patient gets confused or angry, fight the natural instinct to become upset.
 The best thing you can do for your loved one is make this time easier in any way possible.

 We also recommend speaking to the healthcare professionals, such as the patient’s primary care physician, regarding other ways in which loved ones can help.
 Palliative care, for example, is designed to treat the symptoms and side-effects of cancer, which can help with many of these issues.
 There is no reason that your loved one should suffer more than he or she has to, even before it may become time to consider hospice care.
 Palliative care can be administered separate from hospice care.

-What else you can do for your loved one.
+What else you can do for your loved one?

 Besides providing relief throughout the cancer end-of-life stages, a family caregiver can provide both emotional and practical support at the end of life.
 This usually involves speaking to the patient about their financial plan, but should also include things like speaking to the patient about how they would like to spend their final days.
 Perhaps there is something they wish they could have done or seen.
 And perhaps there is some way you can help them make this dream a reality.
 You can also help them with planning a funeral, as well as speak to them about when they feel it is time to begin hospice care.